 Photo Credit: ITS Tactical on flickr

-UV Light water treatment:
+UV Light Treatment:

-It’s a comparatively new method to purify the water.
+Another comparatively new method of water treatment is by using UV Light.
 Small equipment attacks the organisms that are in the water using UV light and it destroys their reproductive system.
-This process is fast and very affordable and it is easy to use because it is very light weight.
-But you should handle it with care and you need extra batteries for the device.
+This process is fast and easy to use because it is very light weight.
+While this is also a very affordable option, you do need batteries for the device.
 This means that you will need to pack extras with you, just in case.